 Information Governance Risk Review (IGRR)

-• You are getting a new IT system or updating an existing one which will be processing data
+- You are procuring or building a new IT system or software or updating an existing one which will be processing data

 The goal of this assessment is to spot any potential information risks early, so our Information Governance Office (IGO) can give you the right advice and guidance to keep data safe and ensure that data is being processed in line with the Data Protection principles.